rodrigolece/websocket-game/README.md

 **websocket-game** is a minimum implementation of a massively multiplayer online (MMO) game server, written in Go, and a simple client which takes the form of an HTML web page.
-The client-server communication uses a WebSocket connection and a homemade protocol written in JSON which we will further discuss.
+The client-server communication passes through a WebSocket connection and a uses a homemade protocol written in JSON.

 **Disclaimer:** The code was developed mainly as an exercise, to practice Go and JavaScript and to understand how WebSockets work.
 The implementation is naive